 There have been estimates of as many as 300,000 different species of microorganisms living in the rhizospheres (root zones) of plants, and each one may interact differently with the substrate and the plant.
 Therefore, unless you inoculate them specifically, you really know neither what is in the “tea”, nor the concentrations of them.
 When applying them, you are introducing “foreign” cultures into the substrate and the plant, and as the microorganisms “battle it out” for supremacy, both among themselves and with those already there – good and bad – the outcome is quite unpredictable, and often short-lived.

 University-led studies have shown that the product, which may be considered to be a “plant probiotic”, significantly improved seed germination rates, prevented the damping-off of delicate seedlings, and led to higher crop yields, with the added bonuses of less application of fertilizers and virtual elimination of the use of chemical fungicides.
-To the orchid-growing world, besides the general pathogen-suppression action, one of the most significant benefits is the protection and hardiness enhancement of newly-deflasked seedlings.
+After treatment, both the plant and the potting medium becomes populated with the beneficial “critters”.
+They all predate pathogens, some secrete antibiotics to suppress further infection, and some enhance the plant’s uptake of nutrients by extending the effective root system through their hyphae.
+To the orchid-growing world, besides the general health improvement and pathogen-suppression action, one of the most significant benefits is the protection and hardiness enhancement of newly-deflasked seedlings.

 As an example, consider the plight of Paphiopedilum tigrinum.
 It is one of the more difficult plants to successfully cultivate from seed, but because it is essentially extinct in its native habitats in China, a great deal of effort has been put into learning how to improve the success rate.
 The late Holger Perner, PhD, of Hengduan Mountains Biotechnology in China, found that by treating the seedlings with Garden Solution® upon opening the flasks, and continuing with periodic sprayings after potting them up, the survival rate has skyrocketed from less than 10% survival to maturity to well over 80%!
 In the limited amount of “deflasking” that we have done – primarily paphiopedilums, phragmipediums, and phalaenopsis – we have lost less than 1% of the seedlings since applying the solution.
 One phalaenopsis grower recently related this: